 Communicating work culture to remote prospects is extremely important, especially in a situation where they may not get the chance to visit the office premises or experience the company’s work culture in person before accepting a job.
 This will pave the way for better onboarding experiences and easier transitions.

 Sorting and assessing applications remotely can get quite challenging without the right systems.
 This is where you will need to put in maximum efforts.
 Assess ways to process applications efficiently.
 A good application tracking system (ATS) will help immensely.

 Invest in a good video interviewing platform

 Assess and choose a good video interviewing platform.
 In the absence of a face-to-face interview, conducting video interviews will be your best bet in selecting the right candidates for your job openings.
-Therefore, it makes sense to invest in a video interview software that is not prone to glitches.
-Where network connections are not completely reliable, it would help having alternatives to connecting to your interview.
+Therefore, it makes sense to invest in video interview software that is not prone to glitches.
+Where network connections are not completely reliable, it would help to have alternatives to connecting to your interview.
 It wouldn’t hurt to do a trial with a colleague before inviting candidates to the platform.
-Alos, do choose a silent place where chances of disturbance are minimal.
+Also, do choose a silent place where chances of disturbance are minimal.

 Set up suitable work assignments

 Consider giving a small work assignment.
 This will give you an opportunity to test prospects’ technical skills or team skills effectively.
 You will be in a better position to make an informed decision about the candidate.

 Investing time and resources to validate references virtually will be well worth your time.

 Recruiting doesn’t end with rolling out offers.
 Close the hiring loop properly, one way or the other.
 Setting up a smooth and efficient remote onboarding process can go a long way in gaining employee trust.
 And, if someone does not make the cut, do let them know, politely but firmly.